 The idea of kiddush Hashem and its opposite, chillul Hashem, serve as the foundation for the Jewish concept of martyrdom, as well as for the tefillos of Kaddish and Kedusha.
 Additionally, there is a mitzvah that requires individuals, who are seen as representatives of Hashem, to demonstrate outstanding behavior in all aspects of life.
+It’s about what people see when they look at us.
+How we live, speak and respond when no one else steps up.

-Rav Yaakov Kamenetzky6 taught that the phrase "the entire house of Israel" includes even children.
-He asked how could we possibly require children to sacrifice their lives al kiddush Hashem when they have not yet reached the age of obligation for mitzvos?
 Rav Yaakov explains that the mitzvah of kiddush Hashem is unique among the 613 mitzvot, in that it is passive in nature.
 We are not explicitly instructed to actively be mekadesh shem shamayim; rather, it is something that transpires as a result of our actions.

-Therefore, this mitzvah applies to the ‘entire house of Israel’, every single one of us, from the moment we are born.
+Therefore, this mitzvah applies to the ‘entire House of Israel’, every single one of us, from the moment we are born.
 It is not necessary to be a 'bar chiyuva,' as being mekadesh shem shamayim emerges naturally from our deeds.
 People will witness and internalize our actions, and through them, God's name will be more respected.

 When an individual is identified with God, they essentially serve as a representation of God Himself.
 Every action, no matter how ordinary, dull, or routine it may be, reflects on God - because they are perceived as being connected.